 (Statista, Boston Consulting Group)

-According to predictions, the luxury goods market will grow by 6.4% each year between 2020 and 2025.
+According to predictions, the luxury goods market was to grow by 6.4% each year between 2020 and 2025.
 The impact of COVID-19 is yet to be seen, and the industry will have to adapt to the new conditions.
-The total luxury market value, including experiential luxury such as travel, was estimated at around $1 trillion in 2018.
+The personal luxury goods market value already fell from $281 billion in 2019 to $217 billion in 2020.

 3. According to luxury industry statistics, Italy is the source of more than 40% of global luxury-goods production.